cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - A and B, the parameters of the curve

-- Z the smallest (in absolute value) non-square in F, breaking ties by choosing the positive value.
+- Z, the smallest (in absolute value) non-square in F, breaking ties by choosing the positive value.

 Output: (x, y), a point on E.